RJRowland93/NTOScraper/README.md

-# NTYScraper
+# NTOScraper
-A application that scrapes the New York Times, returning articles that users may leave notes on.
+A application that scrapes the /r/nottheonion subreddit from www.reddit.com, returning articles that users may leave notes on.